MGID Pixel via Google Tag Manager: URL-based conversions

 Configuring URL-Based Conversion in Google Tag Manager

-1. To create a URL-based conversion, navigate to the Tags section and then click New.
+1. To create a URL-based conversion in Google Tag Manager, navigate to the Tags section and then click New.

-2. Add the Tag name and press the pencil icon to edit the tag configuration.
+2. Add the Tag name and click on the pencil icon to edit the tag configuration.

 4. Fill in the MGID Client ID field and choose the Main goal under the Event Pixel option.

-This process mirrors the MGID Ads Dashboard settings – Main goal is the bottom of your funnel.
-Additionally, you have the flexibility to define Additional goal 1 and 2 to track mid-funnel and top-funnel conversions correspondingly.
+This process mirrors the MGID Ads Dashboard settings — the main goal is the bottom of your funnel.
+You have the flexibility to define additional goals to track mid-funnel and top-funnel conversions as well.

-5. Click the Triggering section and choose Page URL trigger from the list.
+5. In the Triggering section, select the Page URL trigger from the list.

-If you don’t find a suitable trigger in the list, simply click the “+” icon to create a custom trigger that fits your needs.
+If you are unable to find a suitable trigger within the list, simply click the “+” icon to create a custom trigger that fits your needs.

 6. Add the trigger name and select the Page View trigger type for it.